 Bazaars of Yazd

-The five thousand year old city of Yazd is one of the greatest adobe cities of the world.
-Yazd has been inscribed on UNESCO’s world Heritage List as a priceless adobe city embracing many pre-Islamic and Islamic attractions.
-Bazaars of Yazd are among the most astonishing attractions one should never miss.
+The five-thousand-year-old city of Yazd is one of the greatest adobe cities in the world.
+Yazd has been inscribed on UNESCO’s World Heritage List as a priceless adobe city embracing many pre-Islamic and Islamic attractions.
+The bazaars of Yazd are among the most astonishing attractions one should never miss.
 The old bazaars of Yazd with their outstanding Islamic architecture, gorgeous wind catchers, and minarets are among the astonishing attractions one should not miss.
 The bazaars of Yazd as both historical attractions and business hubs and they include mosques, caravanserais, schools, and water reservoirs.